 North Carolina Central University offers a law enforcement degree online program with its Bachelor of Science (BS) in Criminal Justice with an emphasis in Law Enforcement or Corrections.
-Collegechoice.org recognizes NCCU’s online law enforcement degree programs among the best and most affordable law enforcement programs in the nation.
-Students graduate from North Carolina Central University’s law enforcement degree program and enter the workforce in the fields of corrections, juvenile justice, homeland security, or law enforcement, to name a few.
+Collegechoice.org recognizes NCCU’s online law enforcement degree programs as among the best and most affordable law enforcement programs in the nation.
+Students graduate from North Carolina Central University’s law enforcement degree program and enter the workforce in the fields of corrections, juvenile justice, homeland security, and also law enforcement.

 NC Central University is a recognized HBCU institution of higher learning that was established in 1910.
 In addition, to be a member of the Thurgood Marshall College Fund, North Carolina Central University serves more than 8,100 students.
 NC Central University began in the Chautauqua movement but became a member school of the UNC – system in the early 1970s.

 Degree: BS Criminal Justice – Law Enforcement or Corrections